jmuspratt/flat-file/README.md

 - [x] Native lazyloading with `loading=lazy`

 ### To Do
-- [ ] Improve memory usage of image and video processing
+- [ ] Separate asset processing from display code and run asynchronously
 - [ ] On click, show enlarged images and video (with audio on) in a modal
 - [ ] Honor non-16×9 video aspect ratios when processing
 - [ ] Improve display of headings on mobile